macleginn/bivaltyp/content/project/publications/index.md

 ### Selected conference talks

+Blinova, Alena, Sophya Rachinskaya & Ksenia Shagal.
+2020.
+Dvuxmestnye predikaty v saamskix jazykax [Bivalent verb classes in Saami languages].
+Paper presented at the conference Minority Languages in Big Linguistics.
+Moscow State University.
+April 17–18, 2020. (in Russian)

+Blinova, Alena & Ksenia Shagal.
+2019.
+Bivalent verb classes in Skolt Saami: A pilot study.
+Paper presented at the 4th Saami Linguistics Symposium (SAALS 4).
+Uppsala University, November 14–15, 2019.

 Say, Sergey.
 2018.
 Valency classes in an areal typological perspective.
 Invited talk at the International Summer School «Areal linguistics & languages of Russia».
 NRU Higher School of Economics, Voronovo campus, Moscow.
 September 10–13, 2018.

 Shagal, Ksenia & Sergey Say.
 2018.
 Bivalent verb classes in Uralic languages.
-Paper presented at the XLV Annual Conference of Linguistics in Helsinki.
+Paper presented at the XLV Annual Conference of Linguistics (Kielitieteen päivät).
 University of Helsinki.
-May 7-9, 2018.
+May 7–9, 2018.

 Say, Sergey.
 2017a.
 Bivalent verb classes in the languages of Northern Eurasia: genetic and areal factors.
 Paper presented at the 12th Conference of the Association for Linguistic Typology (ALT).
 Australian National University, Canberra.
 December 12–14, 2017.